 As a privately held corporation, your company isn’t subject to all the regulations and oversight of the U.S. Securities and Exchange Commission (SEC) that a publicly traded company is.
 But in their mission to protect investors and maintain fair and orderly financial markets, the SEC still has rules that govern the sale of your company’s securities and restrict who can invest in your company.
 One such restriction commonly results in your investment offering going only or predominantly to “accredited investors”.

 Startups are risky endeavors with a high chance of failure.
-(Oh!
-Not yours, of course.
-Yours is a sure thing.)
 The accredited investor limitation attempts to ensure that only investors with the sufficient means to absorb a complete loss and the sophistication to understand that risk are allowed to invest.

 Who is an Accredited Investor?